Senior Staff Biographies

 Dave Karakashian joined the AmeriCorps OIG as Director of Pandemic Oversight in September 2021, after 25+ years in the private sector serving Federal government clients.
 While in the private sector, he specialized in forensic accounting, auditing and consulting for Federal Offices of Inspectors General and other Federal agencies, with an emphasis on grant fraud and data analytics.
 He was also engaged by the Federal government to provide expert witness testimony in a criminal fraud matter.
 Dave received a Bachelor of Science in accounting from the Pennsylvania State University, with a minor in business law.
 He is a Certified Public Accountant, Certified Fraud Examiner, Certified Information Systems Auditor, and Certified Information Technology Professional.
 Since 2015, Dave has been serving as President of the Metro Washington DC chapter of Certified Fraud Examiners.

-Stephen Ravas became Counsel to the Inspector General in August 2019.
+Stephen Ravas joined AmeriCorps OIG as Counsel to the Inspector General in August 2019 and has been its Acting Deputy Inspector General since January 2022.
 Prior to joining AmeriCorps OIG, Mr. Ravas served as Assistant Counsel to the Inspector General for the Department of Homeland Security (DHS).
 There he was the lead attorney for investigative issues related to criminal procedure, law enforcement techniques, and the Special Agent Handbook, and participated in and provided legal counsel for multi-disciplinary investigations, audits and inspections.
 Before this, Mr. Ravas served as Special Investigative Counsel for the Department of Commerce OIG, where he focused on administrative and ethics investigations and performed a detail to the U.S. Attorney’s Office for the Eastern District of Virginia as a Special Assistant United States Attorney (SAUSA).
 As a SAUSA, Mr. Ravas advised and directed federal agents in ongoing investigations, and represented the United States in federal district court and in grand jury proceedings.
 Mr. Ravas began his legal career as a law clerk for the Hon.
 Paul D. Borman, U.S. District Court, Eastern District of Michigan.
 He then entered the private practice of law, representing individuals and Fortune 500 companies in white-collar criminal defense matters, including alleged antitrust violations.
 He holds degrees from James Madison University and Wayne State Law School, where he served as Editor-in-Chief of the Wayne Law Review.

 Assistant Inspector General for Investigations

-Mike Pritchard joined the AmeriCorps OIG in 2021 as the Deputy Assistant Inspector General for Investigations.
+Mike Pritchard joined the AmeriCorps OIG in 2021.
 He oversees the work of special agents in the Investigations Section.
 Prior to joining AmeriCorps OIG, Mr. Pritchard spent 13 years with the National Science Foundation OIG where he conducted and managed criminal and civil grant fraud investigations, with a particular focus on small business research grant programs.
 He is active in the OIG community and teaches grant fraud courses for the Inspector General Academy.

 Monique P. Colter